drpump/stock-watcher/README.md

 * KAFKA_DISABLE
     If set to any value, kafka will not be used.
 Quotes will be printed to stdout in JSON format.
 Intended primarily for troubleshooting without kafka, but you could feed it elsewhere.
 * ALPACA_POLL
-    Polling intercal for `poll-watcher.py` in seconds, default is 300s (5 minutes)
+    Polling interval in seconds, default is 60s (same as bars interval)